 For this, you will need a file that contains strict definitions of your book’s layout and content – which is why we use PDF files.
 There are countless different types of PDF out there but for our purposes, the format will need to a ‘print-ready PDF’ to make it compatible with printers.
 Any hyperlinks will be removed and your image colors will be expressed in CMYK, and not using the RGB color model.

-Creating an EPUB and print-ready PDF
+Creating EPUBs and print-ready PDFs

 Reedsy offers a free online book editing tool that lets you professionally format a book with no training required.
 Once you’re happy with how it looks, you can export your book for free as both EPUB and print-ready PDF files!

-To find out more about the how the Reedsy Book Editor can help you publish your own book, click here.
+To find out more about how the Reedsy Book Editor can help you publish your own book, click here.

 To learn more about how to set up your ebook on the different retailers, read our master guide on ebook publishing platforms.